awave1/lecture-notes/grst205/lec03-early-greece-the-dark-age.md

 Mycanaeans spoke an early form of ancient Greek.
 Surviving texts are bureaucratic / administrative.
 The Minoan language and script (Linear A) remain undeciphered.

+Mycanaeans literacy:
+* Tells us that they had a strong economy
+* They had mayors (some way of looking after people)
+* Used clay to keep records

 ## Greek Dark Age (1050 - 750 BCE)
 Archaelogists discovered the evidence of collapse and destruction throughout Greece and the Eastern Mediterranean about 200 years before.
 Another problem was that some areas were not destroyed, such as Athens, and some of the Cycladic islands.